braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_push_notifications.md

 ## Sending a Test In-App Message

-If you have push notifications set up within your app and on your test device, you have the ability to send test in-app messages to your app to see what it looks like in real time.
+If you have push notifications set up within your app and on your test device, you have the ability to send test in-app messages to your app to see what it looks like in real-time.
 In the settings bar, click the "eye" icon, input your email address or userID, and click "Send Test:"

 ![Test In App][14]